naomibaes/naomibaes.github.io/content/resources/psychology_corpus/index.md

   - dataset
 ---

-Scientific abstracts (~871k) from 875 journals from E-Research and PubMed databases.
+Scientific abstracts (~871k) from 875 journals, from E-Research and PubMed databases.

 <!--more-->